-Migraine Canada (MC) is a patient association, not a treating health care provider.
-MC cannot provide medical advice.
-Nevertheless, the basics of medications are public knowledge and many people ask about this type of medical information.
-This table is given as a general reference.
-Any decision to take medication should be discussed with a health care provider.
+Migraine Canada (MC) is a patient association and does not provide medical advice.
+Nevertheless, basics on medications are public knowledge and many people ask about this type of medical information.
+The medications provided in the table below are given as general reference.
+Any decision to take a medication should be discussed with a health care provider.

 Table : Migraine Preventives